mohammedbilalns/sddm-sugar-candy/README.md

 **Debian based** distros using the **APT** package manager:
 *(Ubuntu/Kubuntu/Kali/Neon/antiX etc.)*
-<pre>sudo apt install --no-install-recommends sddm qml‑module‑qtquick‑layouts qml‑module‑qtgraphicaleffects qml‑module‑qtquick‑controls2 libqt5svg5</pre>
+`sudo apt install --no-install-recommends sddm qml‑module‑qtquick‑layouts qml‑module‑qtgraphicaleffects qml‑module‑qtquick‑controls2 libqt5svg5`

 **Arch based** distros using the **pacman** package manger:
 *(Obarun/Artix/Manjaro/KaOS/Chakra etc.)*
-<pre>sudo pacman -S --needed sddm qt5‑graphicaleffects qt5‑quickcontrols2 qt5‑svg</pre>
+`sudo pacman -S --needed sddm qt5‑graphicaleffects qt5‑quickcontrols2 qt5‑svg`

 **openSUSE** using the **zypper** package manager:
-<pre>sudo zypper install sddm libqt5‑qtgraphicaleffects libqt5‑qtquickcontrols2 libQt5Svg5 libQt5Svg5</pre>
+`sudo zypper install sddm libqt5‑qtgraphicaleffects libqt5‑qtquickcontrols2 libQt5Svg5 libQt5Svg5`

 **Red Hat** based distros using the **dnf** package manager:
 *(Fedora/Mageia/RHEL/CentOS)*
-<pre>sudo dnf install sddm qt5‑qtgraphicaleffects qt5‑qtquickcontrols2 qt5‑qtsvg</pre>
+`sudo dnf install sddm qt5‑qtgraphicaleffects qt5‑qtquickcontrols2 qt5‑qtsvg`

-<br/><br/>
 ### Configuration

-The sugar series is **extremely customizable** by editing its included `theme.conf` file.
+The sugar series is **extremely customizable** by editing its included `theme.conf` file or even better by overwriting default values in `theme.conf.user`.
 You can change the colors and images used, the time and date formats, the appearance of the whole interface and even how it works.

+The exact path to the theme.conf file differs ever so slightly from distro to distro.
+Most common ones are /usr/lib/sddm/themes and /usr/share/sddm/themes.
+Please refer to your distros manual.
+Overwrite default values in theme.conf.user instead of theme.conf to prevent changes from being overwritten when I push an update.

 **Pro tip**: It's super annoying to log out and back in every time you want to see a change made to the `theme.conf` file.
 To preview your changes from withing your running desktop environment session simply issue:
-<pre>sddm-greeter --test-mode --theme /usr/share/sddm/themes/sugar-candy</pre>
+`sddm-greeter --test-mode --theme /usr/share/sddm/themes/sugar-candy`

 And as if that wouldn't still be enough you can **translate every single button and label** because SDDM still [needs your help](https://github.com/sddm/sddm/wiki/Localization) to make localization as complete as possible!